 Hanna Kielar7-Minute Read

-The Bare Necessities
+1. Focus First On The Bare Necessities

 First make a list of furniture necessities, suggests Elizabeth Dodson, co-founder of HomeZada. “[A] bed, a table with chairs and maybe one sofa … allows you to entertain, share a meal and get some sleep,” she explains.

-Prioritize High-Traffic Areas
+2. Prioritize High-Traffic Areas

 “Do you love snuggling on the couch while watching Netflix, or are you a host who loves to have dinner parties?
 Prioritize the areas that you’ll be in most when it comes to purchasing furniture,” Marino suggests.

-Refurbish, Repurpose, Recycle
+3. Refurbish, Repurpose, Recycle

 Additionally, any Pinterest or DIY website will tell you that refurbishing old or outdated furniture is in.
 Marino suggests this as a more affordable option.

-Make Sure It Measures Up
+4. Make Sure It Measures Up

-Before you begin seriously styling your space, make sure you account for the amount of room you have to work with in each area of your home.
+Before you begin styling your space, make sure you account for the amount of room you have to work with in each area of your home.

 “Looks can be deceiving in a showroom, and that chair or sofa may take up much more room in your home than you think,” warns Pam Faulkner of Faulkner House Interior Redesign.

-Establish Your Style
+5. Establish Your Style

-Personalize Your Space
+6. Personalize Your Space

-By adding small, personal details to your space, you can enhance your current furnishings and provide a more fluid style between the old and new pieces in your home.
+By adding small, personal details to your space, you can enhance your furnishings and provide a more fluid style between the old and new pieces in your home.

-Lunwall also suggests a bouquet of fresh flowers or a luxurious Egyptian cotton hand towel in the bathroom to create a welcoming vibe in your home.
+Lundwall also suggests a bouquet of fresh flowers or a luxurious Egyptian cotton hand towel in the bathroom to create a welcoming vibe in your home.

-Decorate Around Your Favorite Pieces
+7. Decorate Around Your Favorite Pieces

 “Go on Pinterest to see what kinds of rooms you’re drawn to,” she advises, “and then go from there to curate your own personal style.”

-By decorating around your favorite pieces in each room, you’re emphasizing that particular space, with the intention of drawing the eye of guests who enter that room.
+By decorating around your favorite pieces in each room, you’re emphasizing that particular space with the intention of drawing the eye of guests who enter that room.
 This is an easy way to add a decorated and completed look to your space without the pressure of having to decorate every corner of the room.

 However, make sure you don’t overdo it.
 By adding a few striking items, you can make a larger impact in the room.
-In other words: Less is more!

-Less Is More
+8. Remember That Less Is More

-Neutrals Are Your Best Friend
+9. Know That Neutrals Are Your Best Friend

-“You can always change it up as you feel like it, or as the seasons shift, and you don’t need to decide on an overall color scheme right from the start,” she adds.
+“You can always change it up as you feel like it or as the seasons shift, and you don’t need to decide on an overall color scheme right from the start,” she adds.

 If you have issues with color commitment, Lundwall proposes living in the space for at least a few months to “get a feel for what colors you want to surround yourself with.”

-Lighting Is Key
+10. Consider That Lighting Is Key

-You’ll want to make sure that you have adequate window coverings for privacy, light and temperature control.
+You’ll want to make sure you have adequate window coverings for privacy, light and temperature control.
 Faulkner recommends curtains, shades and shutters for critical use in controlling the natural light in your home.

-“Whatever you do, stay away from blue, fluorescent light bulbs” she stresses.
+“Whatever you do, stay away from blue, fluorescent light bulbs,” she stresses.
 “Opt for ones with more yellow, warmer light.”

-Of course, the most important tip to remember when furnishing your first house is to remember that every first-time homeowner is unique.
+Of course, the most important tip to remember when furnishing your first house is that every first-time homeowner is unique.
 While some might have a little more wiggle room in their budget for home furnishings, others might want to save by shopping at discount stores.